HOKU Provider Enrollment System

-The Department of Human Services/Med-QUEST Division is in the process of developing a new web-based alternative to the current paper application provider enrollment process.
+The Department of Human Services/Med-QUEST Division is in the process of launching a new web-based system, HOKU.
+It is an alternative to the current paper application provider enrollment process.

-In-person provider training sessions will start March 9, 2020 and continue through the completion of the four registration waves.
-MQD will be asking providers to register in waves corresponding to specific provider types (PTs).
-Some of the in-person trainings will be enrollment type specific, and some will be provider type specific; please read the training descriptions carefully.
-Please click on the 'Training' tab to view which enrollment type each provider type is in, register for an in-person training session and view HOKU Provider Instructional Slides.
-HOKU Provider Training Videos will be available at a future date.
+Med-QUEST will be asking providers to register in waves corresponding to specific provider types (PTs).
+Webinar-based provider training sessions will be available for each of the four waves.
+Some of the training sessions will be enrollment type specific, and some will be provider type specific; please read the training descriptions carefully.
+Please click on the 'Training' tab to register for training sessions when they are available, HOKU Provider Instructional Slides and HOKU Provider Training Videos.

 No, we do not anticipate delays in processing times to provider payments during the transition period.

 HOKU is designed to give providers access to, and increased control over, their enrollment information with MQD.

 During the COVID-19 Public Health Emergency (PHE), Fee Payments will temporarily be waived.
 When the PHE is over, Med-QUEST will send out correspondence advising providers to mail in their Fee Payment.